igor-morais1/aw-project/docs/decisions/0001-micro-frontend-division.md

 ## Decision Outcome

-Chosen option: "Login + Search + Feedback + Saved + News", because Overall it makes more sense to have a simplified option.
+Chosen option: "Login + Search + Feedback + Saved + News", because overall it makes more sense to have a simplified option.

 ### Positive Consequences